Cargo net

-A cargo net is a type of net.
-It is usually square or rectangle, but sometimes round, made of thick rope, with cinch ropes extending from the corners, and in some designs, the edges.
-It is named for its use in transferring cargo to and from ships.
+A cargo net is a type of net used for transferring cargo to and from ships.
+It is usually square or rectangular, but sometimes round, made of thick rope, with cinch ropes extending from the corners, and in some designs, the edges.

 Uses

 Cargo transfer

 In shipping, cargo lift nets are used to load and unload cargo.
 The net is spread out by stevedores, who load the goods onto it.
 They then attach the cinches to a crane hook.
 Lifting the hook draws the corners of the net around the cargo.
 This results in a balanced and secure load which can be safely hoisted.
 Goods are transferred from one place to another in the construction industry using cargo nets.
 When used to transfer cargo by helicopter, they are referred to as "underslung" cargo nets.

 Securing loads

 Cargo nets are used by the military, and in the shipping industry, to secure loads to prevent them from shifting during transport, as well as to deter theft.